 The day has ended in Drymen, one of those Scottish settlements that we think are villages.
-And, to be more exact, in this fantastic Inn that is The Dreamer Inn: the rooms have everything you could need (at least mine, I haven’t been into any other!), They’re new and the decor is modern, the waitresses and the waiter are very friendly, and the food is very good, the Cullen Skink, which is one of my favorite Scottish dishes, was fabulous!
+And, to be more exact, in this fantastic Inn that is The Dreamer Inn: the rooms have everything you could need (at least mine, I haven’t been into any other!), They’re new and the decor is modern, the waitresses and the waiter are very friendly, and the food is excellent, the Cullen Skink, which is one of my favourite Scottish dishes, was fabulous!

-Don’t pay too much attention to the GPX map: in the final part, I left the tracker paused for tow or three km …
+Don’t pay too much attention to the GPX map: in the final part, I left the tracker paused for two or three km …